Speiger/Primitive-Collections/README.md

 to build the jar:
 /gradlew.bat build
 do not combine the commands because they can not be executed at the same time.

-## Current Down Sides (Random order)
-- Documentation is only present at the lowest level for most cases and needs a typo fixing.